 Wheelchair access with some difficulty.
 For further information regarding wheelchair access, please contact our Enquiries Department on telephone number: 01628 634221

-Dochy Farm, which had become a German strong point, was taken by the 4th New Zealand Brigade on 4 October 1917, in the Battle of Broodseinde.
+Dochy Farm, which had become a German strong point, was taken by the 2nd/5th Bn.
+Lincolnshire Regiment on 26 September 1917, in the Battle of Polygon Wood.
 The cemetery was made after the Armistice when isolated graves were brought in from the battlefields of Boesinghe, St. Julien, Frezenberg and Passchendaele.
 The cemetery now contains 1,439 burials and commemorations of the First World War.
 958 of the burials are unidentified but special memorials commemorate two casualties believed to be buried among them.
 The cemetery was designed by Sir Reginald Blomfield.